rednafi/rednafi.com/content/misc/audit_commit_messages_on_github.md

 └── ci.yml
 ```

-The `automerge.yml` file automatically merges a pull-request when the primary CI jobs
+The `automerge.yml` file automatically merges a pull-request when the primary CI jobs pass.
-pass.
-I wrote about it in more detail in [another] write-up.
-We'll ignore the
+I wrote about it in more detail in another[^4] write-up.
+We'll ignore the `automerge.yml`
-`automerge.yml` file for now.
-Here, the audit file runs after every push and pull-request
+file for now.
+Here, the audit file runs after every push and pull-request and verifies the
-and verifies the structure of the commit message.
-I picked a generic name like `audit.yml`
+structure of the commit message.
+I picked a generic name like `audit.yml` instead of a more
-instead of a more specific one like `audit-commit.yml` because in the future if I want to
+specific one like `audit-commit.yml` because in the future if I want to add another check, I
-add another check, I can easily extend this file without renaming it.
-Here's the unabridged
+can easily extend this file without renaming it.
+Here's the unabridged content of the
-content of the `audit.yml` file:
+`audit.yml` file:

 ```yml
 # .github/workflows/audit.yml